Hepatitis C Resources

 - Part of the health screening of new members includes HCV screening questions.
 Our care management team will follow up with members who have not completed screening.

-- We will add information on hepatitis C screening and treatment to:
+- We added information on hepatitis C screening and treatment to:

 - The member handbook